Dallin H. Oaks: BYU president

 Other major changes under Oaks included implementing a three-semester plan with full fall and winter semesters, and a split spring and summer term.
-This also shifted the end of the fall term to before Christmas.
+This shifted the end of the fall term to before Christmas.
 Oaks also oversaw a large-scale celebration of the BYU centennial.
 During his tenure at BYU, enrollment grew twenty percent; the average class size was maintained at thirty-four students.
 Library holdings increased to 2 million and the number of faculty members with doctorate degrees increased to 22 percent.
 The number of buildings constructed per year decreased to eight per year, compared to eleven per year during Wilkinson's administration.
 Church appropriations increased from $19.5 million to $76 million, making up approximately one-third of the university's income.
 Spending increased from $60 million to $240 million.
 Under the realization that faculty salaries were considerably low compared to other colleges in the western United States, BYU periodically increased the salary of employees, particularly female employees.
 Even with the raising of salaries, BYU faculty salaries were still about $1,000 less than other universities and colleges in the region.
 University income was bolstered by donations and fund-raising.
 In the mid-1960s, the university decided to name buildings after people who donated more than $500,000 to the university.
 The first building constructed entirely from private donations was the N. Eldon Tanner Building.

-During his administration, Oaks focused on the equal treatment of women in the workplace.
-BYU instituted affirmative action policies to hire more women and worked to equalize salaries of male and female employees.
+During his administration, Oaks emphasized the equal treatment of women in the workplace.
+He instituted affirmative action policies to hire more women and worked to equalize the salaries of male and female employees.
 Despite these reforms, the number of female full professors at BYU was almost unchanged after his presidency, and BYU was behind other universities in the United States in the number of female employees by five percent.
 Oaks established an ad hoc committee over women's affairs to investigate gender discrimination at BYU.
 In 1975, BYU instituted policies prohibiting unfair distribution of church-sponsored scholarships based on gender.
 While at BYU, Oaks led an effort to fight the application of Title IX to non-educational programs at schools that did not accept direct government aid, in an effort to prevent the legislation being used to force BYU to implement mixed-gender student housing.
 BYU was one of two initial schools to voice opposition to these policies.
 This issue ultimately ended in an agreement between the U.S. Department of Education and BYU that allowed BYU to retain requirements that all unmarried students live in gender-specific housing whether they lived on or off campus.
 Oaks was an opponent of federal government intrusion in the private education sector and served as president of the American Association of Presidents of Independent Colleges and Universities for three years.